firerabbit/OpenQNL/README.md

 OpenQNL
 ========================

 OpenQNL stands for OpenQuasi-Natural Language, and is a member of the RSL (Reality-Shaping Languages) family of query and programmatic languages.
-It was originalled developed for use with SearchWithin, the "Open-Source Inner Search" / the world's first search engine for inner-computing.
+It was originalled developed for use with SearchWithin, the "Open-Source Inner Search" / the world's first search engine for inner-computing!

 SearchWithin: https://github.com/EarlyClues/SearchWithin